yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 `Delta` $\Delta$ tells us how much the call price changes with a \$1 change in the underlying stock price.
 So if $\Delta = 0.5$, then a \$1 increase in the stock price causes the price of the call to increase by \$0.5.
 Puts have negative deltas since they move in the opposite direction of the stock price.

-So if you short a call option that covers 100 shares, you hedge this position by buying $\Delta*100$ shares of the underlying stock.
-This way, you completely offset any changes in the underlying stock price with changes in the option price.
+So if you short a call option that covers 100 shares, you would hedge this position by buying $\Delta*100$ shares of the underlying stock.
+This way, you completely neutralize any changes in the underlying stock price.
 This strategy is known as `Delta hedging`.
+In practice, delta hedging is often used by institutional investors and market makers to manage risk.

 You can also take the partial derivatives of $C$ with respect to the other parameters $\sigma, (T-t), r$ which will give you the other `Greeks`.
 [Heres](https://youtu.be/l9ta2nLXoao?si=_6oUvMl9xbFImjGz) a video if you're interested.